youssefx99/Ethraa-Backend/README.md

 5. **Distribution**: Send contract via email or WhatsApp
 6. **Management**: Track and manage all contracts in the system

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License.

 ## 📞 Support

 For support and questions, please contact the development team.